tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/最佳实践/域名管理实践/托管静态网站_intl_en.md

 - `http://www.example.com`: The index page (index.html) in the bucket named "example" will be returned.
 - `http://www.example.com/test.html` (a non-existing file): A 404 error will be returned.
 If you want to customize the **error document**, you can add it in [step 2.2](#step2.2) when configuring the static website, so that when an access attempt is made to a non-existing file, this error document will be displayed.

-> ?In some cases, you may have to clear your browser's cache to see the expected result.
+> In some cases, you may have to clear your browser's cache to see the expected result.